-If there is no Accountable Reimbursement Plan, then any reimbursement made to the owner/employee must be included as income on their W-2 for the company to get the deduction.
+(If you don’t have an Accountable Reimbursement Plan, any reimbursement made to the owner/employee must be included as income on their W-2 for the company to get the deduction).

-Very complex depreciation rules involve a vehicle owned by the company.
-There are limitations as to how much can be depreciated each year and taxes increase if the business use of the vehicle falls below 50% in a year.
+There are very complex depreciation rules involving a vehicle owned by a company.
+Limitations exist on how much can be depreciated each year and can be increased taxes if the business use of the vehicle falls below 50% in a year.

-For this reason, and others beyond the scope of this discussion, it is almost always best to take the vehicle deduction as a reimbursement as described above.
+For this reason, it is almost always best to take the vehicle deduction as a reimbursement, as described above.

-Vehicle expenses are a legitimate business expense.
-Taking a deduction for vehicle expenses does not necessarily trigger an audit (no one really knows what does).
-But, if you are audited, they will scrutinize it aggressively.
-Hopefully, this article will help you safely take this deduction.
+Taking a deduction for vehicle expenses does not necessarily trigger an audit.
+However, if you are audited, they will scrutinize vehicle expenses aggressively.